-These programs are all 30-hour programs and can be completed in 12 - 18 months.
-All courses are 8-week courses except the fieldwork courses in the educational leadership program and the ESE program.
+These programs are all a minimum of 30-hour programs and can be completed in 12-18 months.
+All courses are 8-week courses.

-This program completed in 18 - 24 months.
-All courses are 8-week courses except the fieldwork course.
+This program can be completed in 18-24 months.
+All courses are 8-week courses except the last two courses which are taken concurrently.